robotframework/robotframework-RFCP-syllabus/basics-3-test_case_syntax.md

 Teardown is used for clean-up activities that must be done regardless of the test case status.
 It can be also executed when a test case fails.
 All the keywords in the teardown is executed even if one of them fails. [**Continue on failure**](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#continuing-on-failure) functionality is by default in teardown.
 - Documentation
 [User guide: Test case naming and documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-case-name-and-documentation)
-Test case can be documentated by [_Document_] setting.
+Test case can be documented by `[Document]` setting.
 It allows free form documentation for a test case.
 Documentation is shown in the command line and in the resulting logs and reports.
-Documentation can be divided to several rows with syntax (...).
+Documentation can be divided to several rows with syntax `...`.
 [Dividing data to several rows](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#dividing-data-to-several-rows)

 - Tags
 [User guide: Tagging test cases](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#tagging-test-cases)